 Want to reduce your eco-footprint in the literal sense?
 The footwear industry is no exception to this.

 Waste is generated at the end of every manufacturing process in each and every industry.
-However, steps are being taken to reduce the wastage and to manage it more efficiently.
+However, sustainability in footwear industry is increasing and steps are being taken to reduce the wastage and to manage it more efficiently.
 This is being done by changing the structure of the processes and overall business model of the industry.
 Initially, the processes were quite linear, which meant that materials were brought into the factory, footwear was made and shipped, and the waste was discarded.
 And then, more new material was brought in to make new footwear.

 However, the footwear industry giants such as Nike are now making their business models more circular.
 This means that they are now using their waste to create new shoes or incorporate the waste into making other products such as a track court, a playground or another athletic padding surface.
 Let us learn more about it.